Sergey Shipilov

-Sergey Aleksandrovich Shipilov (Серге́й Алекса́ндрович Шипи́лов; born May 17, 1959), known as The Velsk Chikatilo (Вельский Чикатило), is a Russian rapist and serial killer sentenced to life imprisonment for 14 murders and nine rapes.
+Sergey Aleksandrovich Shipilov (Серге́й Алекса́ндрович Шипи́лов; born 17 May 1959), known as The Velsk Chikatilo (Вельский Чикатило), is a Russian rapist and serial killer sentenced to life imprisonment for 14 murders and nine rapes.
 Most of his murders took place in the town of Velsk.
 The majority of his victims were women that he raped before killing.

 Early life

-Shipilov was born on May 17, 1959 in Arkhangelsk to a simple, working-class family.
+Shipilov was born on 17 May 1959, in Arkhangelsk to a simple, working-class family.
 Shipilov had a sister two years his junior.
 His mother died when he was seven years old.
 Shipilov claims his father then began to bring women and alcohol into their home.

 In his early life, Shipilov received a secondary special education, served in the army, married, and had three children.
 He worked as a foreman in a vocational school, where he taught students how to drive.
-At work he was viewed positively by his co-workers.
-In view of this he was able to use the official car at his own discretion.
+At work, he was viewed positively by his co-workers.
+In view of this, he was able to use the official car at his own discretion.

 Initial crimes

 The first murder Shipilov committed was in 1995, when he robbed and then killed a woman.
 However, he did not confess to this crime until 2016.

 In 1996, a series of rapes and murders began.
-While Shipilov was driving his truck, he picked up a fellow traveler.
+While Shipilov was driving his truck, he picked up a fellow traveller.
 He claims that while inebriated, the woman agreed to an intimate relationship.
 However, Shipilov then killed the woman, stabbing her multiple times.
 The blade broke during the killing and stuck in the victim's body.
 Later Shipilov admitted to being afraid that the victim would come to his house and tell his wife about the betrayal.
 He buried the woman's corpse in the vicinity of Arkhangelsk's brickworks.

 That same year he killed two more women in the same way.
 Another woman was killed by a blow to the head.
 The victims' bodies were buried in the Primorsky District; they were found only after Shipilov was captured.

 In late 1996, Shipilov committed a rape.
 The victim managed to escape (according to other sources, he let her go), and she reported him to the police.
 Shipilov was subsequently arrested.
-In the trunk of his car a bead from one of the victims' ornaments was found.
+In the trunk of his car, a bead from one of the victims' ornaments was found.
 In addition, it was found that he had committed eight more rapes in 1996.
-On January 16, 1997, the Primorsky District Court sentenced him to eight years imprisonment in a general regime colony.
+On 16 January 1997, the Primorsky District Court sentenced him to eight years imprisonment in a general regime colony.
 He was not even suspected in the three murders.

 Later, while serving his life sentence, Shipilov said that there was no rape: the sexual intercourse with the woman had been by mutual agreement, and that she had submitted a statement "in order to make money from it".